 The Company's Board of Directors approves and proposes the Company's remuneration policy to the General Meeting.
-The Company has not considered necessary to establish a separate remuneration committee.
+The Company will establish a separate personnel and remuneration committee.

 The remuneration policy must be presented to the General Meeting at least every four years.
 In addition, material changes to the remuneration policy must always be presented to the General Meeting.
-The General

-Meeting will resolve whether it supports the presented policy.
+The General Meeting will resolve whether it supports the presented policy.
 The resolution of the General Meeting is advisory.